DFgalus/team-profile-generator/README.md

 # Installation

-Clone my code from the repository on my GitHub: https//:github.com/DFgalus.
+Clone my code from the repository on my GitHub: [DFgalus](https//:github.com/DFgalus).
 A file system and inquirer module are also required for this application.
-Run `npm i` in the root, to install all dependencies.
+Run `npm i` in terminal of the root, to install all dependencies.

 # Tests
 Run `npm run test` to run all tests on contructors.